freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-435-polynomials-of-fibonacci-numbers/index.md

 ---
-title: Problem 435: Polynomials of Fibonacci numbers
+title: Polynomials of Fibonacci numbers
 ---
 ## Problem 435: Polynomials of Fibonacci numbers